 Pyotr (or Peter, as we would say in English) Ilyich Tchaikovsky (pronounced Chai koff ski) was born in Votkinsk, Russia in 1840.
 He is one of the most famous composers of the Romantic Period.

 Tchaikovsky was one of six children.
 His father worked as an engineer inspecting mines.
 His mother was from a French and Russian family, so Tchaikovsky learned to read in French, German and Russian.
 He also had a French governess.

 When he was 8 the family moved to St. Petersburg.
-In St. Petersburg, His parents sometimes took him to concerts.
+In St. Petersburg, his parents sometimes took him to concerts.
 Peter loved music and after concerts he sometimes complained that he could not fall asleep because of the music stuck in his head.
-He had music lessons from a young age but being a musician wasn't considered an "acceptable" profession, so his parents made him study law instead.
+He had music lessons from a young age but didn't think of becoming a professional musician since it wasn't considered an "acceptable" profession.
 Peter was a very sensitive child.
 He often got upset about things that really weren't such a big deal.
 Peter's sensitivity would stay with him his whole life.
 There are some people who think that it was one of the things that made him able to compose such beautiful music.

 When he was 22 he left his job and went to study music full time in the new St. Petersburg Conservatory.
 After he graduated, he moved to Moscow to teach at the new conservatory there.
 It is now named for him.

 In 1877 Tchaikovsky married the twenty-eight-year-old Antonina Miliukova, his student at the conservatory.
 The marriage only lasted a few days and then Peter left Russia for Switzerland.
 He made arrangements through his relatives to never see his wife again.